News For Public Officials . . . Get the Newsletter - It's FREE

 Bob Haenel - December 14th, 2005

 The Internet is a great tool for delivering information.
-However, it can be a double-edged sword when it comes to governmental entities and INSTANT SEARCHES.
+However, it can be a double-edged sword when it comes to governmental entities and Public Records.

-The good news is that anyone with a computer can retrieve INSTANT SEARCHES with relative ease as more records become available.
-The bad news is, anyone with a computer can retrieve INSTANT SEARCHES with sensitive information.
+The good news is that anyone with a computer can retrieve Public Records with relative ease as more records become available.
+The bad news is, anyone with a computer can retrieve Public Records with sensitive information.

 That information can be used by identity thieves and it can be costly to unsuspecting citizens.